7 Bodyweight Back Exercises For A Stronger, Healthier Back

 Four-point arm and leg extension

-This is a great muscular endurance exercise that can help to strengthen and support the lower back, particularly if you suffer from any stiffness.
+A four-point arm and leg extension is a great muscular endurance exercise that can help to strengthen and support the lower back, particularly if you suffer from any stiffness.

 It requires you to engage your core at the same time that you stabilise through the lower back, but essentially recruits muscles across the whole body.